-What is an Apprenticeship?
+What is an apprenticeship?

-Apprenticeships are work-based training programmes, which allow people of all ages, from school leavers to experienced workers, to work and learn at the same time by combining technical training with workplace assessment.
 They are designed by employers for employers and are created to meet the specific needs of industry.

-Who are Apprenticeships for?
+Who are apprenticeships for?

 Investing in an apprentice makes sound financial and business sense.
 Apprentices are proven to deliver a return on investment within two years and help your business to: